International Workers' Day: Libya

 In Libya, International Workers' Day was declared a national public holiday by the National Transitional Council in 2012 the first year of the post-Qaddafi era.
 On 1 May 1978, then Libyan leader Colonel Mu'ammar Al-Qaddafi addressed the nation in the capital city of Tripoli calling for administrative and also economic reforms across Libya.

 Mauritius

 In Mauritius, 1 May is a public holiday celebrated as Labour Day.
 It was celebrated for the first time in Mauritius on 1 May 1938, and for the first time as an official public holiday on 1 May 1950.
 This was thanks largely to the efforts of Guy Rozemont, Dr. Maurice Curé, Pandit Sahadeo and Emmanuel Anquetil, as a day of special significance for Mauritian workers who for many years had struggled for their social, political and economic rights.
-And, as we all can see for ourselves, that struggle is a never-ending one.

 Morocco

-In Morocco, 1 May is recognized as a public holiday on 1 May.
+In Morocco, 1 May is recognized as a public holiday.

 Mozambique

-Celebrates workers day on 1 May in Mozambique.
+Mozambique celebrates International Workers' Day on 1 May.